oztas/GLANET/docs/source/tutorial.rst

    GLANET GUI Upper Part

-GLANET provides Annotation by enabling user to annotate given genomic intervals w.r.t.
-ENCODE DNA regulatory elements, RefSeq genes, predefined gene sets such as KEGG Pathways, user defined gene sets and user defined library.
+GLANET provides annotation and enrichment analysis given genomic intervals with genomic elements in its default library or with user-defined library.
+The default library includes ENCODE DNA regulatory elements, RefSeq genes, predefined gene sets such as KEGG Pathways.
+User can define new genomic intervals or new gene sets and load it in the GLANET library.

-Other features of GLANET includes Enrichment Analysis and Regulatory Sequence Analysis.
+For specific input types, GLANET provides different functionalities.
+For SNP inputs, a detailed regulatory sequence analysis with transcription binding sites can be conducted.

 1)	**Input File Name**: (Mandatory)

-	You have to provide input file which contains user given genomic intervals.
+	The input file for GLANET contains user given genomic intervals.
-	Assume that Data.zip is extracted under a directory, let's call it **GLANET Folder**.
+	Assume that Data.zip (OZNUR: you have to at some point tell the user to download the Data.zip data, there is no mention of it yet.) is extracted under a directory, we will refer to it  **GLANET Folder**.
-	Then sample input data can be reached from
+	Sample input data is under the subfolder:

 			   | ~path/to/GLANET Folder/Data/demo_input_data/

 2)	**Input Format**: (Mandatory)

 	GLANET supports input formats such as *dbSNP IDs*, *BED*, *GFF3*, *1-based coordinates (End Inclusive)* and *0-based coordinates (End Inclusive)*.
-	For the user given input file, Input Format has to be selected accordingly.
+	For queried input file, the right Input Format has to be selected.
+	OZNUR: Bu datalari burda boyle siralamak yerine, tutoriallarin icinde sunmaniz lazim.
+Su an ne analizi gerceklestireceklerini bilmedikleri icin bu dosyalar hic birsey ifade etmiyor usera.
+Ornegin sadece SNP analizi ile ilgilen birisi digerlerini okumak zorunda olmamali.

 	* *dbSNP IDs*
 		-  Sample input data for *dbSNP IDs* can be reached at